How To Deal With a Recurring Canker Sore in the Same Spot

 How To Treat Recurring Canker Sores

 Fortunately, canker sores usually respond well to treatment.
-Addressing the root cause of a recurring canker sore — whether it's a dental issue or an underlying health condition — will help to prevent it from appearing again the future.
+Addressing the root cause of a recurring canker sore — whether it's a dental issue or an underlying health condition — will help to prevent it from appearing in the future.

 But for times when you can't avoid a canker sore, here are a few options to minimize canker sore discomfort and perhaps even speed up healing time.